Michael Del Priore: Early career+

 After returning to Columbia in 1984, Del Priore entered a competition announced in The State newspaper for artists to do an official oil portrait of former governor, U. S. Senator Strom Thurmond for the Senate Chamber of the South Carolina Statehouse, honoring his 50th year of public service.
 Over 200 artists responded.
 The selection narrowed to two, Del Priore and famed portraitist, Robert Bruce Williams of Washington, DC.
 "In this case, being a South Carolinian worked to my advantage," said Del Priore.
 "Because Senator Thurmond was famous for supporting constituents from his home state, he chose me.
 Afterward, the positive response I received from the public helped me move from the mall to a studio, as I no longer had to search for commissions.
 It was a great blessing and a major milestone in my career."

-Del Priore established professional relationships with America's leading portrait artists, studying with John Howard Sanden, the late Daniel Greene, Richard Whitney, the late Nelson Shanks, the late Everett Raymond Kinstler, and many others.
+Del Priore established professional relationships with America's leading portrait artists, studying with the late John Howard Sanden, the late Daniel Greene, the late Richard Whitney, the late Nelson Shanks, the late Everett Raymond Kinstler, and many others.
 Throughout his career, he lectured and gave portrait demonstrations at the University of South Carolina, the Columbia Museum of Art; The Metropolitan Museum of Art, and the Art Students League of New York; the Academy of Art University in San Francisco and the Palette and Chisel Academy of Fine Art in Chicago.